aws/aws-fpga/sdk/tests/fio_dma_tools/README.md

 ## Load DMA Driver

-Load the XDMA or EDMA driver in an interrupt or polled mode.
+Load the XDMA driver in an interrupt or polled mode.
 In the verify and benchmark steps below, we are using the XDMA driver.

 ```
 insmod $SDK_DIR/linux_kernel_drivers/xdma/xdma.ko